LowEndNetwork/RulesAndGuidelines/LowEndTalk-RulesAndGuidelines.md

 * It is not allowed to respond to threads requesting an offer with "PM me" or "e-mail me" without having had a public thread on LowEndTalk.com with your provider details in it (in accordance with our guidelines) _OR_ a public statement of which company you represent.
 * No unlimited in offers!
 This means you can not ever feature unlimited disk space.
 If you offer unlimited bandwidth **you need to specify the limiting factor** and **whether it's shared with other people or not**!
 Naturally, having unlimited features (like the number of mailboxes) is allowed.

+* **You need to be manually approved in order to post offers in addition to complying with the above rules!** Please contact an 'Administrator' or a 'Full Moderator' to request access.

 * Please be informative in your offers.
 Please list out basic specifications (amount of memory, storage space, monthly data/bandwidth and port speed), virtualization method (Xen, OpenVZ, KVM, etc), data center location and a test IP would be ideal.
 <br />